dangerdev004/ytmusic-downloader/README.md

 3. Use <code>**musicandroid.sh**</code> script for android

+## Disclaimer:
-##Disclaimer: The content downloaded using this script is subject to copyright/ownership/trademark laws of the creator/publisher of the content.
+<p>The content downloaded using this script may or may not be subject to copyright/ownership/trademark laws of the creator/publisher of the content.
+Use Responsibly </p>

 ### Note: It is advised to use music.youtube.com for better covers but this is not compulsory.